-The pharmacy program does not cover all medications.
+The pharmacy program doesn't cover all medications.
 Molina keeps a list of drugs, devices, and supplies that are covered under the plan's pharmacy benefit.
 The list shows all the prescription and over-the-counter products Members can get from a pharmacy.
 Some medications require prior authorization (PA) or have limitations on age, dosage and/or quantities.
-For a complete list of covered medications please visit MolinaHealthcare.com.
+Some medications require a PA or have limitations on age, dosage and/or quantities.
+The pharmacy program does not cover all medications.
+For a complete list of covered medications, please visit MolinaHealthcare.com.

-Information on procedures to obtain these medications is described within this document and also available on the Molina website at MolinaHealthcare.com.
+Information on procedures to obtain these medications is described within this provider manual and also available online at MolinaHealthcare.com.